 Essentially: it’s easy to understand that one event could have caused “Problem B” to occur—it’s a much more arduous task to evaluate years of learned behaviors and group dynamics to identify why someone acts the way they do.

-By nature, the family systems theory shifts blame away from one person who created a dynamic, and instead creates a bi-directional trajectory that explores how a dynamic is formed on the whole.
-In order to understand why someone acts the way they do, their behaviour is explored in the context of the family system, rather than in isolation.
+By nature, the family systems theory shifts blame away from one person who created a dynamic and instead creates a bi-directional trajectory that explores how a dynamic is formed on the whole.
+In order to understand why someone acts the way they do, their behavior is explored in the context of the family system, rather than in isolation.